 Flack returned to Washington and taught at Rabaut Junior High School and Brown Junior High School.
-In the evenings, she started performing – first at the Tivoli Theatre in Columbia Heights and then at Mr. Henry’s, a Capitol Hill nightclub at 6th and Pennsylvania Ave, SE, which was owned by Henry Yaffe.
+In the evenings, she started performing – first at the Tivoli Opera House in Georgetown and then at Mr. Henry’s, a Capitol Hill nightclub at 6th and Pennsylvania Ave, SE, which was owned by Henry Yaffe.

 In the 1940s, Jim Crow held strong in Arlington, Virginia.
 African-Americans encountered discrimination at segregated eating establishments, businesses and recreation facilities.
 Even access to medical care was divided along racial lines.